 The Committees normally meet 8 times a year on a 6 weekly basis to consider issues and reports included in a scrutiny forward work programme, which is developed at the beginning of the municipal year (i.e. May-April).
 Additional meetings are sometimes arranged if required and special or joint meetings may be held to consider urgent or cross-cutting issues.
 The scrutiny committees are politically balanced to reflect, as far as possible, the political composition of the Council as a whole.
 The chairs and vice-chairs of committees are appointed at the beginning of each municipal year for a period of one year (May - April).

-The majority of decisions are made by the Executive Board of 10 county councillors.
+The majority of decisions are made by the Cabinet of 10 county councillors.
 Scrutiny offers the other 64 councillors an opportunity to influence those decisions and act as a 'critical friend'.
 It is also useful in ensuring that Council policies reflect current priorities, as well as promoting efficiency and encouraging effective partnership working with external bodies.

 Scrutiny Committees’ main roles and responsibilities are to:

 - Examine how well the Cabinet and Council are performing.

 - Hold the Cabinet to account and seek to promote open and transparent decision-making.

 - Monitor the performance of the Council’s services and functions.